Religion in the United Arab Emirates: Islam

 affairs, including overseeing mosques and community activities, managing financial affairs, and hiring preachers.
 The government permits Shia Muslims to observe Ashura in private gatherings, but not in public rallies.

 For Muslims, the Sharia is the principal source of legislation.
 However, the judicial system allows for different types of law, depending on the case.
 Sharia forms the basis for judicial decisions in most family law matters for Muslims, such as marriage and divorce, and inheritance for Muslims.
 However, in the case of non-Muslims or noncitizens, the laws of their home country apply, rather than Sharia.

+Conversion to Islam is viewed favorably, though converting from Islam to other religions is not recognized and deeply discouraged.
+Muslim men may marry non-Muslim women who are People of the Book, but Muslim women are not permitted to marry non‑Muslim men unless the man converts to Islam; such marriages are not legally recognized.

 Christianity

-Catholics and Protestants form a large proportions of the Christian minority.
-The country has over 45 churches.
-The schools in public ownership have no Christian religious education.
+Christians are one of the largest non-Muslim religious groups in the UAE.
+Estimates suggest that there are over 1 million Christians in the country, though exact figures vary.
+Catholics and Protestants form a large proportion of the Christian minority.
+According to the 2005 census, Christians accounted for 9% of the total population; estimates in 2010 suggested a figure of 12.6%.
+The country has over 52 churches in 2023.
+Because Islam considers Christians to be People of the Book, the government has been more willing to consider land grants for churches, resulting in Christian religious buildings outnumbering those of other non-Muslim religions in 2008.
 Many Christians in the United Arab Emirates are of Asian, African, and European descent, along with fellow Middle Eastern countries Lebanon, Syria, and other countries.
 In April 2020, a Latter-day Saint temple was announced in Dubai.

-Hinduism, Sikhism and Jainism

-Hinduism and Jainism are practiced by a large percentage of the community of Indians and Pakistani Sindhis living in the UAE.
-To acknowledge the contribution of the Indian business community towards the early development of Dubai as a trade port, Sheikh Rashid bin Saeed Al Maktoum granted the permission and the land to build a temple complex in Bur Dubai.
-There is also a Sikh Gurdwara south of Dubai, which is located in Jebel Ali.
-A second temple with over 16 deities was inaugrated in the 'Worship Village' in Jebel Ali on September 1, 2022.